Tracie N. Ransom

 Biography

-Dean Ransom practiced complex litigation for just under a decade with AmLaw 200-firm Porter Wright in Columbus, Ohio, first as an associate and later as the first Black woman to be elected partner.
+Ransom practiced complex litigation for just under a decade with AmLaw 200-firm Porter Wright in Columbus, Ohio, first as an associate and later as the first Black woman to be elected partner.
 She then left private practice to go in-house as Associate General Counsel and Director of Complaints for Edward Jones, a Fortune 500 investment and financial advisory firm headquartered in St. Louis.
+She also brings substantial experience and familiarity with higher education, having taught courses and led intensive workshops for the John Glenn College of Public Affairs at The Ohio State University and as a former Adjunct Professor at Washburn University School of Law.

-An honors graduate of the University of Alabama and the University of Illinois College of Law, Dean Ransom clerked for the Honorable Jeffrey S. Sutton of the U.S. Court of Appeals for the Sixth Circuit and the Honorable James L. Graham of the U.S. District Court for the Southern District of Ohio.
+An honors graduate of the University of Alabama and the University of Illinois College of Law, she clerked for the Honorable Jeffrey S. Sutton of the U.S. Court of Appeals for the Sixth Circuit and the Honorable James L. Graham of the U.S. District Court for the Southern District of Ohio.